Jameskmonger/creature-chess/README.md

 ## Getting into a game

-### Joining a lobby
+To join a random public game, press "Find Game".

-Enter your name, fill in "Game ID" with the ID of a game in progress (e.g. `bf90b4`) and click "Join Game".
+If you want to join a specific lobby (e.g. one your friends are in), enter the ID (e.g. `bf90b4`) and click "Join Game".

-### Creating a lobby

-Enter your name, fill in "Player count" and "Bot count" and click "Create Game".

-Bots will be added and the game will start when the lobby is full (up to Player count - bots included).

-There will be a "Game ID" displayed (e.g. `bf90b4`) - share this with people who want to join your lobby.

-If you want to play with 3 friends, for example, in an 8 player game, you would set "Player count" to 8, and "Bot count" to 4, and then give all your friends the Game ID.
+You can create a private lobby by clicking "Create Private Lobby".

 ## How to play - basics